ppkgtmm/bank-churn-prediction/README.md

 ## Exploration

-Firstly, column type and values are validated based on data description then there are target distribution analysis, numerical and categorical feature distribution analysis where features values are separated by target class.
-Lastly, there is correlation analysis to analyse relationship between each feature and target.
-See [exploration notebook](https://github.com/ppkgtmm/churn-prediction/blob/main/exploration.ipynb) to know about what has been found
+Firstly, column type and values are validated againts data description then target distribution was analysed.
+Subsequently, numerical and categorical feature distribution analysis by target class was done.
+Lastly, correlation was used to analyse relationship between each feature and target.
+See [exploration notebook](https://github.com/ppkgtmm/churn-prediction/blob/main/exploration.ipynb) to know more about the observations

 ## Preprocessing

-Apache Airflow was used to build data preprocessing pipeline (DAG) as illustrated in the image below
+Apache Airflow was used to build data processing pipeline (DAG) as illustrated in the image below

 <img width=900 src="https://user-images.githubusercontent.com/57994731/168348130-19bf7d40-0140-4b78-bd15-00be5e3a6675.png" />